Train-In-Blocks-Ltd/Landing/content/help/tracking-data-and-visualising-the-results.md

 ---
-id: "3"
+id: 3
 title: Tracking data and visualising the results
 slug: tracking-data
-img: ''
 excerpt: A quick guide on how to track and visualise your client's performance and progress data
 ---
 # Tracking data and visualising the results